Skip to main content

 caution

 Since both web servers are freely available on the internet, a rate limiting applies. https://opensky-network.org/ will stop responding if you make too many calls.
 If the download fails because of a timeout, wait a couple of minutes and try again.
 In the worst case, it should work again on the next day.
-If the download still won't work (or if you just get empty files), you can copy the contents of the folder data-fallback-download into your data folder.
+If the download still won't work (or if you just get empty files), you can copy the contents of the folder data/stg-departures-fallback into your data folder.
 This will allow you to execute all steps starting from Select Columns

 Congratulations!
 You just wrote your first configuration and executed your feed!
 Now let's get our second input data source...